Composting Toilets Canada is the Authorized National Distributor of the Nature’s Head®

 requires a bit more involvement from the user than some of the larger, more expensive composting toilets.
 However, this simplicity is also a positive, since there are no mechanical raking systems or heaters to require maintenance or break down.
 The only thing that could possibly fail is the fan, and that is a standard computer fan that can be replaced for a few dollars.
 The Nature’s Head should basically last forever.

 The Nature’s Head is a well-made unit that does what it is supposed to do.
 It is one of the least expensive composting toilets on the market, and will fit in very small spaces.
 There is a 30 day money back guarantee, (buyer pays shipping, however) and a 5 year warranty.
 Should you need to return it, there is no “restocking fee” as there is with most composting toilets.
-It ships from Ohio by UPS, usually the next day.
+It ships from Ontario by UPS, usually the next day.

 Here is a good video with tips and suggestions: